Rapptz/discord.py/docs/api.rst

     import discord

     class MyClient(discord.Client):

-        @asyncio.coroutine
-        def on_message(self, message):
+        async def on_message(self, message):
-            yield from self.send_message(message.channel, 'Hello World!')
+            if message.author != self.user:
+                return

+            if message.content.startswith('$hello'):
+                await message.channel.send('Hello World!')

-If an event handler raises an exception, :func:`on_error` will be called to handle it, which defaults to print a traceback and ignore the exception.
+If an event handler raises an exception, :func:`on_error` will be called to handle it, which defaults to print a traceback and ignoring the exception.

 .. warning::

     All the events must be a |corourl|_.
 If they aren't, then you might get unexpected errors.
-In order to turn a function into a coroutine they must either be decorated with ``@asyncio.coroutine`` or in Python 3.5+ be defined using the ``async def`` declaration.
+In order to turn a function into a coroutine they must either be ``async def`` functions or in 3.4 decorated with ``@asyncio.coroutine``.

     The following two functions are examples of coroutine functions: ::